Skip to content ↓

 Core (non GCSE) PE reporting

 The PE department will be using a separate grading system for Core PE which will give you an indication of student performance across 3 areas: Head, Heart and Hands, where students will be given a developing or secure grade in award levels from Bronze to Diamond.
-Pleasethe PDF documents below for information on how what each award level means in each area.

 Reporting at KS4 (Year 10 and Year 11)

-At the start of year 10, we provide a report in the first half-term which is designed to give you an early indication as to how positive your child’s learning behaviours are, in their GCSE subjects.
-At such an early stage in the GCSE courses, staff will not have collected enough summative or formative assessment to provide a current working GCSE grade.
+At the start of year 10, we provide a report in the first term which is designed to give you an early indication as to how positive your child’s learning behaviours are, in their GCSE subjects, using behaviour for learning grades.

 You can read more about GCSE grades on these webpages: